 If you take a prescription drug, contact your physician and request a script for the number of months you need for traveling abroad.
 Complete the Prescription Travel Override Worksheet and return it to Member Services with a copy of your travel itinerary (e-tickets or ticket confirmation page) at least 72 hours before you need to pick up your prescription.
 Your travel itinerary must include departure and return dates.

-Prescriptions that are purchased out of the country are reimbursed at 100% of the cost paid, minus the tier 2 copayment.
+Prescriptions that are purchased out of the country are reimbursed at 100% of the cost paid, minus the applicable copayment.
 Submit a prescription drug claim form to receive reimbursement.